Data and AI Governance: Evolving Traditional Data Governance in the Age of Artificial Intelligence

 • Poor Data Quality: Low-quality, biased, or inconsistent training data significantly impacts the performance and fairness of AI models.
 Ensuring consistently high data quality is exponentially harder at AI data volumes.

-• Model Opaqueness: The inner workings of complex AI models are often black boxes, making specific decisions opaque and posing governance challenges.
+• Model Opaqueness: The inner workings of complex AI models are often black boxes, making specific decisions opaque and posing Governance Challenges in AI.

 • Algorithmic Bias: Training data containing human biases can lead AI models to make prejudiced and unethical decisions.
 Continuously detecting and managing bias is crucial.